 Make gorgeous Sharpie tie dye bookmarks with this easy Sharpie and rubbing alcohol technique.
 The result is a beautiful, handmade gift that kids can give to a parent, grandparent, teacher or neighbour.

 Do your kids love making art with Sharpie Markers?
 Well, grab the Sharpies and rubbing alcohol!
 We’re making homemade bookmarks for Mother’s Day, using one of our all-time favourite art techniques.
 It’s easy and fascinating, and the results are simply gorgeous!
 If your kids love easy science activities, they’ll want to try this one for sure.

-With Mother’s Day just around the corner, the hooligans been working on some simple Mother’s Day crafts here in my home daycare.
-Our most recent project was these gorgeous homemade bookmarks that the kids will give their moms this Sunday.
-I’m so excited to share the process with you!
+With Mother’s Day just around the corner, the hooligans have been working on some simple Mother’s Day crafts here in my home daycare and we decided to give the Sharpie Tie Dye thing a try to make bookmarks for the kids to give to their moms this Sunday.

 For your convenience, this post contains affiliate links.
 When you shop through these links, I receive a small commission from any purchases you make.

 - a plastic vinegar jug (or similar opaque jug i.e. milk jug, juice jug)

 - rubbing alcohol (It must be 99% isopropyl.
 A weaker strength will not work.)

 To remove the label from the vinegar jug, I filled the jug with very hot water, and let it sit for 10 minutes.
 The heat from the water softened the glue, and the label was easy to peel off.